Sephens/AWS-Restart-Full-Course/Databases/inserting_data.md

 ---

 This module provides a comprehensive understanding of how to insert data into a database, including importing `.csv` files, cleaning data, and using SQL statements effectively.

+Thank you for reviewing these comprehensive notes!
+Let me know if you need further clarification or additional details.